wikimedia/eventgate/README.md

 - name bikeshedding, probably won't use 'Eventbus' name.
 - security review of AJV
 - close() method for Eventbus. ? graceful kafka shutdown?
-- convert to async/await instead of promises?
-- what do do about kafka errors and error event production?

 ## Questions/Thoughts: